Guide For Directors: The Contest Site

 Use of Live Musicians Onstage and Offstage

-The use of live musicians or singers onstage is permissible only if their presence on stage is dialogue driven or prescribed by the playwright.
+The use of live musicians or singers onstage is permissible only if their presence on stage is dialogue driven, indicated in the text or prescribed by the playwright.
 They shall count towards the allotment of cast members and shall play roles in the play.

 Live musicians or singers used off-stage do not require approval.
 This shall be accomplished using the allotted cast and crew members.